Fozitou/HudsonHackPsu2025/README.md

-# 🤖 [Project Name] — Autonomous Conversational Robotic Assistant
+# 🤖 Hudson — Autonomous Conversational Robotic Assistant

 > **HackPSU 2025 Submission**
 > *Built for the future of embodied intelligence — where robots can see, listen, understand, and act.*